smaicas/CdCSharp.Tools.XMLDocToMarkdown/CONTRIBUTE.md

 # 🎉 Thank You for Contributing!

-Thank you for your interest in improving **[CdCSharp.SyntaxHighlight]**.
+Thank you for your interest in improving **[CdCSharp.XMLDocToMarkdown]**.
 Your help is greatly valued. 🙌

 ---